-To do so, we present a fascinating example that you may not have heard of before.
-This is monumental clay-based sculptures, a type of sacred art that is characteristic and unique to the Silk Roads, practised from the 2nd century BC to the present day.
+I tell you about this through a fascinating example you may not have heard of before: monumental sculpture in terracruda (NOT terracotta), a type of sacred art unique to the Silk Roads, practised from the 2nd century BC to the present day.
+For this, I have the help of a specialist in the subject, Mònica López-Prat Ph.D (here is a link to her LinkedIn for more information).

 We will talk about how a multidisciplinary study can, on the one hand, better conserve this type of fragile works, and on the other, enhance the value of all the material and symbolic knowledge they conceal.
 We will comment on how this has in turn allowed us to reformulate many of the art-historical theories that were held until now about their origin and dissemination.